asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 ```

 With this, the CPP moves out of the boundaries of the replacement-list of the
-invocation `f(0)`.
-The entry on the `active-macro-stack-#3` for the macro is
+macro-invocation `f(0)`.
+The corresponding entry within
-popped off; the stack is now empty.
+the `active-macro-stack-#3` is popped off; the stack is now empty.

 The `rest` consists of token-sequence `+ t`.
 That sequence is expanded as is.
-The identifier `t` does not match with the name of any active macro, as evident
+The identifier `t` does not match with the name of any active macro,
-by the `active-macro-stack-#3`; the stack is empty.
-It does match with the name
+as evident by the `active-macro-stack-#3`; the stack is empty.
+It does match
-of the macro `t`, but the macro is function-like, and here there's nothing
+with the name of the macro `t`, but the macro is function-like, and here
-beyond `t` in the invocation.
-Hence, the token for the identifier `t` is
+there's nothing beyond `t` in the invocation.
+Hence, the token for the
-allowed replacement during further rescanning.
+identifier `t` is allowed replacement during further rescanning.

 The output is: `F(2 * (0+1)) + t`.